 At Ayios Nikolaos Primary School when we talk about the curriculum we are referring to all the learning experiences and opportunities that we offer our children.
 It is not just the lessons and activities that are planned to meet the requirements of the National Curriculum, or the range of educational visits and visitors that we offer, but it is also the tone, standards, quality and discipline of the school as well as the attitudes and values it put forward.

-At Ayios Nikolaos Primary School we have responded to the new National Curriculum 2014 by developing a new curriculum that is based around exciting Imaginative Learning Projects (ILPs).
+At Ayios Nikolaos Primary School we have responded to the National Curriculum 2014 by developing a bespoke curriculum that is based around exciting Imaginative Learning Projects (ILPs) and the unique context of our school.
 Each Imaginative Learning Project has been designed to enable the children to meet the expectations of the 2014 National Curriculum programmes of study, both in terms of content and skills, in an engaging, exciting and memorable way.
 Each ILP will have a different main subject focus as well as developing knowledge and skills in other subject areas through a host of exciting curriculum enrichment learning experiences.
 At the heart of our curriculum is our desire to develop the children’s essential skills in the core subjects of English, mathematics and science.
 We endeavour to make learning in all areas cross-curricular and meaningful to each child.
 We also provide opportunities to teach certain knowledge and skills discreetly that don’t fit harmoniously within our ILPs and these are on occasion taught by staff with specialist skills in these areas.

 Each Imaginative Learning Project is tailored to meet our unique context in Cyprus and aims to make full use of the rich and diverse landscape, culture and climate that we experience.
 Each ILP is organised into four distinct phases of learning: engage, develop, innovate and express.